Elio-yang/Elio-yang.github.io/blog/10-25-how-to-debug-gpgpu-sim.md

 As for making break point, one method is break at file line level, like `b gpgpusim_entrypoint.cc:199`, which is the `struct _cuda_device_id *gpgpu_context::GPGPUSim_Init()` function, it's the logical entry point of the whole simualtion.

 Inside gdb, we could use `info frame` to check the current stack and previous stack, use `up` could jumped to previous stack frame, and `domn` could jump to the next.
 It's useful if we want to track the function calls.
+You could also use `bt` to show all the stack frames.

 ## Add Log library